seascapeautonomy/seascapeautonomy.github.io/defence-export-control-requirements.md

 In the event of any inconsistency between these Defence Export Control Requirements and the Terms, these Defence Export Control Requirements will prevail to the extent of the inconsistency.

 *These Defence Export Control Requirements were last updated on 27 February 2026.*

-*These Defence Export Control Requirements were last updated on 27 February 2026*.